Cow Milked While Flying in an Airplane Day

 During the 72 mile flight, the milk that Nellie Jay gave was packaged in paper cartons.
 It was then parachuted to spectators who were watching the flight.
 Nellie Jay reportedly produced 24 quarts of milk during the flight, and it is even believed that Charles Lindbergh received one of the quarts at the Exhibition.
 Nellie Jay became known as the Sky Queen after the flight.

-Cow Milked While Flying in an Airplane Day, also known as Elm Farm Ollie Day, is being observed today!
+Cow Milked While Flying in an Airplane Day, also known as Elm Farm Ollie Day, is observed next on Monday, February 18th, 2019.
 It has always been observed annually on February 18th.

 How to Observe